life-itself/research/projects/polycrisis-mapping.md

 Mapping those actors responding to the polycrisis has been identified as a highly valuable activity by many of us working in this area; mapping is the first step towards cohering the field of work responding to the polycrisis and facilitating the shared awareness, strategic alignment, peer learning and collaboration required to increase impact.

-This project is supported by the Omega Resilience Awards (ORA), and is in collaboration with key stakeholders engaged in aligned efforts to map the polycrisis: Cascade Institute, Post Carbon Institute, and Polycrisis Transition Consultancy.

 ## Publications

 - [Directory of actors responding to polycrisis in the Global South](https://airtable.com/appihB5LGqUeA5bl5/shrLQk7H2HhKDmd6P/tbllP3ZWZvi9E1QaY)